huaweicloud/huaweicloud-fpga/fp1/software/app/sdaccel_app/vadd_rtl/README.md

 [切换到中文版](./README_CN.md)

-This is an example of vector addition.
-The kernel uses RTL.
-This code introduces application development to users.
+This is a simple example of vector addition.
+The kernel is used RTL The prupose of this code is to introduce the user to application development

 Files in the Example
 ----------------------